Help us make sexual & reproductive health care more accessible.

 - Laparoscopic-Assisted Vaginal Hysterectomy employs video technology to provide the surgeon with greater visibility when removing the uterus through the vagina.
 The laparoscopic-assisted approach entails three small external incisions: one in the navel, through which the laparoscope (small video camera) is inserted, and two others in the lower abdomen for the use of surgical instruments.
 This procedure may be preferred because of the rapid healing time, a less noticeable scar, and less pain, although the actual surgery time is longer than the abdominal approach.
-Because of the longer time in the operation room and the use of extra electronic equipment, this procedure is also costlier than others Risks associated with the laparoscopic-assisted vaginal approach include a slight risk of bladder injury and urinary tract infection.
+Because of the longer time in the operation room and the use of extra electronic equipment, this procedure is also costlier than others.
+Risks associated with the laparoscopic-assisted vaginal approach include a slight risk of bladder injury and urinary tract infection.

 - Laparoscopic-Assisted Abdominal Hysterectomy requires only one incision for both the laparoscope and the removal of the uterus.
 This approach is an alternative to the three-puncture laparoscopic-assisted vaginal approach; however, the laparoscopic-assisted abdominal approach is only appropriate for a supracervical hysterectomy (meaning the cervix is healthy and does not need removal).
 The laparoscope has the potential to be a useful tool for total and radical hysterectomies as well.
 However, most surgeons prefer the traditional abdominal approach for these procedures.

 Surgical and Post-Surgical Risks

 Removal of the uterus and ovaries at a young age (early forties and younger) may increase the risk of a heart attack, stroke, and (even when ovaries are not removed) the chances of experiencing an earlier menopause.
-Hysterectomy has also been associated with urinary problems, such as increased frequency of urination, incontinence, fistula, and urinary tract infections; sexual function problems, such as decrease in sexual sensations and lack of lubrication; depression or psychological stress (stemming from feelings associated with losing reproductive organs); hormone deficiencies (which may be caused by removal of the ovaries), or a decrease in blood supply to the ovaries.
+Hysterectomy has also been associated with urinary problems, such as increased frequency of urination, incontinence, fistula, and urinary tract infections; sexual function problems, such as a decrease in sexual sensations and lack of lubrication; depression or psychological stress (stemming from feelings associated with losing reproductive organs); hormone deficiencies (which may be caused by removal of the ovaries), or a decrease in blood supply to the ovaries.
 There is not enough consistent evidence to know what the effects that a hysterectomy has on sexual function.